The First Domain Name Registered

 What is Symbolics.com?

 Symbolics, Inc., a computer manufacturer, registered the oldest .com domain on the Internet, Symbolics.com, on March 15, 1985.
-The company was ahead of its time and pioneered computer development, designing and manufacturing Lisp machines optimized for the Lisp programming language.
+The company was ahead of its time, pioneering computer development, designing and manufacturing Lisp machines optimized for the Lisp programming language.

 What significance does Symbolics.com hold in internet history?